• Home

 About This Version

-Today’s version comes from the 1967 album Tony Makes It Happen! and was arranged and conducted by Marion Evans.
+Today’s version of “I Let A Song Go Out Of My Heart” is from Tony Bennett’s 1967 album Tony Makes It Happen!
+This version was arranged and conducted by Marion Evans.
+The album was produced by Howard Roberts.

-Filed Under: Song of the Day Tagged With: Bob Russell, Duke Ellington, Marion Evans, Tony Makes It Happen!
+Filed Under: Song of the Day Tagged With: Duke Ellington, Henry Nemo, Irving Mills, John Redmond, Marion Evans, Tony Makes It Happen!

 • « Previous Page